Deji287/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Added a script that reverse file input
-Added a script that displays all users and their home directories Added a script that finds all empty files and directories in the current directory
+Added a script that displays all users and their home directories Added a script that finds all empty files and directories in the current directory Added script that lists all the files with a .gif extension in the current directory